MattechLab/monalisa/docs/rst/2-1_reconstruction_calls.rst

     - ``t``: the trajectory.
 Double-precision.
 Of size ``[frDim, nPt]`` where the frame-dimension ``frDim`` is the spatial dimension of the frames (2 or 3) and ``nPt`` is the number of trajectory-points.
     - ``ve``: the volume elements (inverse density compensation).
 Single precision.
 Of size ``[1, nPt]`` where ``nPt`` is the number of trajectory-points.

-For multiple-frame (dynamic) recontructions are:
+For multiple-frame (dynamic) reconstructions are:

     - ``y``: the cell-array of raw-data bins.
     - ``t``: the cell-array of trajectory bins.